BrentBaccala/collaborate/README.md

    My most reliable configuration uses the bbb-install script from the bigbluebutton/bbb-install repository on an Amazon EC2 instance running Ubuntu 16.
-Start an c5.2xlarge instance based on ami-05e16100b6f337dda (standard Ubuntu 16), arrange for a DNS name to point to the instance (I control freesoft.org and use Google dynamic DNS; the ddclient program runs on my instance to register the IP address with Google), then download and run bbb-install, something like this:
+Start an c5.2xlarge instance based on ami-05e16100b6f337dda (standard Ubuntu 16), at least 16 GB disk space (12 GB is required for bare-bones installation), a fairly open security group, arrange for a DNS name to point to the instance (I control freesoft.org and use Google dynamic DNS; the ddclient program runs on my instance to register the IP address with Google), then download and run bbb-install, something like this: